James Harold Elmsley: Between the wars

+First World War

 Canadian Expeditionary Force

-By 1914, Elmsley was the second in command of the Dragoons, which departed for the United Kingdom in October of that year as part of the Canadian Expeditionary Force.
+By 1914, Elmsley was the second-in-command of the Dragoons, which departed for the United Kingdom in October of that year as part of the Canadian Expeditionary Force.
 They embarked for France in May 1917.
 He was transferred to the staff of the 1st Canadian Division in 1915, later becoming brigade major of the 8th Canadian Infantry Brigade.
-He then became the commanding officer of Canadian Corps Cavalry Regiment in 1916, and shortly thereafter returned to 8th CIB as its CO.
+He then became the commanding officer of Canadian Corps Cavalry Regiment in 1916, and shortly thereafter returned to 8th CIB as its CO, for which he was promoted to temporary brigadier general in June 1916.
 Arthur Currie, who considered Elmsley to be "one of the most valuable officers I have in the Corps," relieved him of his command in April 1918, because he was physically worn out at that time, and a Medical Board granted extended leave for him to rest in England.
-This was more than likely due to the stress from serving under J.E.B.
-Seely who was replaced the following month, but the Board also noted that his medical history concerning nervous symptoms actually extended back to his South Africa service in 1900.
+This was more than likely due to the stress from serving under J. E. B. Seely who was replaced the following month, but the Board also noted that his medical history concerning nervous symptoms actually extended back to his South Africa service in 1900.

 In addition to being mentioned in dispatches five times, he earned the following decorations: